GrinonBarrett/Taksidos/Core Rules/Creatures/Jeel.md

 ### Jeel
-Considered a nuisance by most, these creatures can ruin crop and household goods by very slowl digesting it with their bodies.
+Considered a nuisance by most, these creatures can ruin crops and household goods by very slowly digesting it with their bodies.
 They are often found in dungeons as they can sustain themselves off of the mold which grows and the remnents of intruders.
+They do not typically consume stone or other earthen elements.
 Their bodily mass is quite useful to alchemsists when distilled properly.
-Their collective noun is a Mess.
+Their collective noun is a mess.

 **Creature Type**: Jeels are Infigura.